 Automated Follow-ups:Follow-ups are just as important as starting up a conversation when it comes to generating new leads.
 It also plays a significant role in maintaining current customers.
 If a lead is showing interest in a product, a chatbot reaches out to them, and they’re unsure if they’re ready to commit, the worst thing an agent can do is move onto the next lead.
 They should make it known to the lead they’re available at any time for further questions, and then reach out a day or two later to see if anything’s changed.
 It’s also important for maintaining customers because businesses save tons of money by building a strong foundation of repeat customers.
 It costs a lot more to generate leads than it does to maintain current customers.
 Automated follow-ups that come with sales force automation software make this process so easy for agents.
 All they have to do is set certain parameters like scheduling a previously-made email to be sent out two days after the initial contact.

 Sales Forecasting:This feature can be found in both SFA software and CRM software because of how effective it is for sales agents.
 Sales forecasting looks at all the data your business gathers and determines what direction your business is heading in -- if you’re going to meet your short-term or long-term goals, if you need to change your business strategy, or if everything is smooth sailing.
 Agents and sales managers can do this on their own by following certain metrics that can be solved with standard formulas; however, sales force automations are starting to take advantage of AI, which makes computing and analyzing all this data instantaneous.
 You typically can pick and choose which metrics you want to follow, and then the software will lay out that data in a visually-appealing graph, chart, or table that’s easily accessible to the entire team.
+There is a great variety of online design tools, which can help you to make a chart in couple of clicks.
 The amount of time spent doing this manually can finally be used to take advantage of other important tasks.

 Pipeline Management:The sales pipeline is a visual tool for sales managers and agents looking to see where exactly each lead lies.
 There are certain stages that leads pass through that are determined by the business, and the goal is to get the leads through those stages as quickly as possible.
 One way of doing that is by limiting the number of stages a customer has to go through in order to buy a product or service.
 Having a visual aid is key for many agents and managers.
 Sometimes processes sound good when they’re explained in person, but if leads are left waiting for unnecessary follow-ups, or they’re given too many alternatives, you can eliminate these steps to streamline the entire process and get them to make a purchase faster.
 The faster a lead goes through the pipeline, the easier it will be to focus on new leads if your follow-up game is strong and you’re good at retaining customers.